smartopm/open-platform/DEVOPS_PLAYBOOK.md

 ### Running migrations

 Migrations are tricky on Heroku.
-If you push to production and the code requires a miration, Rails will refuse to start until the migration is run.
+If you push to production and the code requires a migration, Rails will refuse to start until the migration is run.
 In order to avoid downtime, you should push to staging, run the migrations, then push to production.

 #### Breaking migrations